 In quiet corners and busy streets of Cambridge, I'm drawn to the way light penetrates alleys and archways, illuminating old stone, casting deep shadows and creating a strong sense of place.

 I love experimenting with colour and find oil paints the best medium for this.

 My subject matter is varied, but I am drawn to images with a strong tonal contrast, aiming to capture the quality of light.

 20 artists will be exhibiting together for the Cambridge Open Studios at Cambridge Art Workshops:

 Cambridge Art Workshops is a well established oil painting art group founded by Tom McPherson, who also runs Arty Crafts in Cambridge.
-For the first time this summer we are taking part in Cambridge Open Studios for weekends 3 and 4:
+For the first time this summer we are taking part in Cambridge Open Studios for two weekends.

 We have 20 artists exhibiting their creative oil paintings and artwork in our large space in Cambridge, where there will be working artists for both weekends.
 Refreshments, street parking.